saayxee/norick/README.md

 ## Features
 > [!TIP]
-> You can enter a url without the prefix "https://" and the tool will add it automatically.
+> You can enter a URL without the prefix "https://" and the tool will add it automatically.
 - Enter any YouTube link.
 - User-friendly, color-coded interface and error messages.
-- Rickroll identification through specific keywords found in the page HTML content.
+- Rickroll identification through specific keywords found on the page of the HTML content.

 ## Customization